zhangsongwei97/zhangsongwei97.github.io/_pages/about.md

 - Dynamic Mode-switching-based Worker Selection for Mobile Crowd Sensing, Wei Wang, Ning Chen, **Songwei Zhang**, Keqiu Li, Tie Qiu, **WASA 2022 (CCF-C), Accepted**

 # 💻 Projects
-- *2021.01 - 2024.12*, Joint Funds of the National Natural Science Foundation of China (No. U2001204): Research on Key Technologies of Efficient and Secure Mobile Internet of Things for 5G and Future Networks, 2,600,000 CNY.
+- *2021.01 - 2024.12*, Joint Funds of the National Natural Science Foundation of China (U2001204): Research on Key Technologies of Efficient and Secure Mobile Internet of Things for 5G and Future Networks, 2,600,000 CNY.
 - *2020.01 - 2022.12*, National Key R&D Program (2019YFB1703600): Network Collaborative Manufacturing and Intelligent Factory - Research on Big Data Theory and Methods for Nondeterministic Manufacturing of Flexible systems, 4,520,000 CNY.
-- *2021.12 - 2023.12*, Tianjin Research Innovation Project for Postgraduate Students (No. 2021YJSB108): Research on Topology Control Optimization Algorithm for Intelligent Networking of Industrial Equipment, 50,000 CNY.
+- *2021.12 - 2023.12*, Tianjin Research Innovation Project for Postgraduate Students (2021YJSB108): Research on Topology Control Optimization Algorithm for Intelligent Networking of Industrial Equipment, 50,000 CNY.
-- *2017.01 - 2020.12*, National Natural Science Foundation of China (No. 61672131): Research on Robustness and Modeling for Large-Scale Heterogeneous Sensor Networks in Interent of Things, 630,000 CNY.
+- *2017.01 - 2020.12*, National Natural Science Foundation of China (61672131): Research on Robustness and Modeling for Large-Scale Heterogeneous Sensor Networks in Interent of Things, 630,000 CNY.

 # 💬 Patents
 - A topology optimization method for Internet of Things with layered-cooperation mechanism, **Pending**